School Geography Trip to Marrakesh

 - Detailed information pack

-- Travel & medical insurance incl.
+- Travel and medical insurance incl.
 IPT

 - Airport taxes and air passenger duty